ballerina-platform/ballerina-dev-website/learn/tooling-guide/cli-tools/openapi.md

  2. Export the OpenAPI definition of a Ballerina service.
  3. Validate service implementation of a given OpenAPI Contract.

 The `openapi` command in Ballerina is used for OpenAPI to Ballerina and Ballerina to OpenAPI code generations.
-Code generation from OpenAPI to Ballerina can produce `ballerina service stubs` and `ballerina client stubs`.
+Code generation from OpenAPI to Ballerina can produce service stubs and client stubs.

 The OpenAPI compiler plugin will allow you to validate a service implementation against an OpenAPI contract during the compile time.
 This plugin ensures that the implementation of a service does not deviate from its OpenAPI contract.